henryholtgeerts/pdf-block/readme.txt

 The simple, no-frills block to easily embed PDF files on your WordPress site.
 100% free, fully responsive and built for the Gutenberg Editor.

 Quickly add PDFs from your media library, or paste a URL.
-This PDF Block is based on the Image Block for Gutenberg, and maintains tremendous ease of use.
+This PDF Block is inspired by the Image Block for Gutenberg, and maintains tremendous ease of use.

 Options:
-- Adjust PDF height
 - Change PDF URL (from Media Library, or copy/paste one manually)
 - Show or Hide PDF toolbar
+- Control PDF alignment
+- Adjust PDF height

 Compatibility:
 – Fully responsive